 Keep in mind that you may have to adjust your itinerary in case one of the days you’re in town happens to fall on a Monday (when most museums are closed) or a Sunday (when most everything else is closed, and those that remain open tend to operate on reduced hours).

-For the theater, there are two kiosks, on the forecourt of the Montpamasse railway station and at the Place de la Madeleine, offer tickets for that day at reduced rates.
+For the theater, there are two kiosks, on the forecourt of the Montparnasse railway station and at the Place de la Madeleine, offer tickets for that day at reduced rates.

-Restaurants usually charge for meals in two ways: a prix-fixe menu (also called a “menu”).
-This includes 2 or 3 courses, with cheese and/or dessert, and sometimes a half-bottle of wine for a stated price.
-Ordering each course separately is called “a la carte” and is much more expensive.
-Almost all restaurants include a 15% service charge (service compris).
+Restaurants usually charge for meals in two ways: a prix-fixe menu (also called a “menu”) or "a la carte".
+Prix-fixe includes two or three courses, with cheese and/or dessert, and sometimes a half-bottle of wine for a stated price.
+Ordering items separately is a la carte and can be much more expensive.
+Almost all restaurants include a 15 percent service charge (service compris).
 Otherwise service is non compris and a 15% tip is appropriate.
-Prices at cafes can vary considerably depending on the location as well as where you sit.
-Prices in areas that attract a high volume of tourists tend to be more expensive.

-What to Skip ... this time: The Louvre.
+What to skip ... this time: The Louvre.
 For those who come to Paris and think they must capture that obligatory shot of Mona Lisa’s lifeless smile, I actually recommend skipping this museum on a short trip.
-It’s not that I’m not a lover of the Louvre (I actually adore it)!
-There is just no way you can do the museum any real justice (not to mention enjoy it) in just a few hours crammed between other activities, you’d be better off checking out the loved and hated I.M.
+It’s not that I’m not a lover of the Louvre — there is just no way you can do the museum any real justice in just a few hours crammed between other activities, you’d be better off checking out the I.M.
 Pei pyramid out front and moving onto other attractions.

 The Eiffel Tower is better appreciated, during a brief visit, from afar (or underneath).
-The view of the city from the second tier, and not the top, (the city is so flat, you actually are too far up to see anything), boast an incredible view.
-However, it probably isn’t worth the money, the times spent waiting in the snaking lines that encircle the base eat up precious limited time.
+While the view of the city from the second platforms is incredible, it probably isn’t worth the money or time spent waiting in the snaking lines that encircle the base.
 Climb the steps of Montmartre, Notre Dame or the Arc de Triomphe instead.

-As you continue straight ahead, and out of the gardens, you’ll pass under the beautiful Carousel Arch and see the pyramid entrance to the Louvre directly in front of you.
-With the pyramid directly in front of you, and the Tuileries directly behind you, turn to your right and stroll towards the Seine.
-Now you can walk along the Seine (eastwards) until you reach Pont Neuf.
-Gliding across the Seine below are the grand sightseeing boats, les Bateaux Mouches.
-Pairs of lovers strolling hand in hand.
-Others sitting close together along the water’s edge locked in feverish embraces.
+Walk along the Seine until you reach Pont Neuf.
+Gliding across the Seine below are the grand sight-seeing boats.
+Pairs of lovers strolling hand in hand and others sitting close together along the water’s edge locked in embraces.
 Cross Pont Neuf and walk through the Latin Quarter, cross the river again to reach Notre Dame Cathedral on Ile de la Cite.
 Afterwards, visit Berthillon’s, the best ice cream in Paris located on the smaller island of on lIe Saint-Louis.
 Enjoy your cone while perusing the booksellers stalls along the banks of the Seine.
 Take a moment to flip through the antique and second-hand books, comic strips, post cards and prints.
 Enjoy a fantastic dinner in the Latin Quarter.
 After dinner take a leisurely walk back along the Seine to the Eiffel Tower and watch it light up the sky.

 Visit the Moulin Rouge made famous by the can-can dance and marked by the big red windmill on the roof.
 Walk up, or take the funicular, to the top of the hill.
 Sacre Coeur (Sacred Heart) is a Romanesque Basilica with an awe inspiring view of the city.
 The locals take lunch (or a lover) here to watch the sunsets unfold below.